 My SLR camera is the Canon Eos 7D, that I bought in 2010.
 It's been several years now that I use it, on land and under water.
 I am very happy.
 His only fault is to be a little heavy.

-I take it underwater, to make my underwater photos and videos, with the following additions:
+I take it underwater, to make my underwater photos and videos, with the following complements :

-Yes, I lug all this little world with me! ! !
-Not to mention, of course, all chargers, batteries, cords, memory cards, etc. who are well ...
+Yes, I'm carrying this whole little world around with me ! !
+Without forgetting, of course, all the chargers, batteries, cords, memory cards, etc. which are fine...

 My first underwater camera

-My photo equipment before 2010 was much more modest ...
-This compact, the Canon Powershot A95, accompanied me everywhere, for several years, before To die, in 2009 ...
-I took it underwater for my underwater images, with the waterproof case designed for this model: the WP-DC50.
+My photo equipment before 2010 was much more modest...
+This compact, the Canon Powershot A95, accompanied me everywhere, for several years, before To dieIn 2009...
+I took it underwater for my underwater images, with the waterproof housing designed for this model: the WP-DC50.

 I did not have additional lighting at the time, I only used the built-in flash.
 What therefore limited me most often to macro photography underwater.

-But I was pleasantly surprised, from the beginning, by the quality of the subaquatic images obtained with this minimum equipment.
-I used it for 4-5 years and I learned a lot with it.
-All the underwater photos below were taken with this little camera (digital camera) ...
+But I was pleasantly surprised, from the beginning, by the quality of the underwater images obtained with this minimum equipment.
+I used it for 4-5 years and learned a lot with it.
+All the underwater pictures below have been taken with this small DSC (digital camera)...